Huab River

 The Huab River is an ephemeral river in the Kunene Region of north-western Namibia.
 Its source is southeast of Kamanjab, from where it flows westwards through Mopane savanna until it reaches the Skeleton Coast and the Atlantic Ocean.
 Inflows of the Huab are Klein-Omaruru, Sout, Aba-Huab, Ongwati and Klip.
-Huab's catchment area (including its tributaries) is estimated to be between 14,800 and 16465 km2, and includes the town of Khorixas as well as the settlements Kamanjab, Fransfontein, and Anker.
+Huab's catchment area (including its tributaries) is estimated to be between 14800 km2 and 16465 km2, and includes the town of Khorixas as well as the settlements Kamanjab, Fransfontein, and Anker.
 The Twyfelfontein World Heritage Site is located on the banks of the Aba Huab.

-The scenery is remarkably varied and dramatic: camelthorn, mopane and ana trees line the sides of the riverbed, huge sandy valleys are dotted with gigantic boulder outcrops and rocky hills, red-rock mountains punctuate the horizon, and massive sand dunes studded with black volcanic rocks make the elephants walking below them seem tiny.

 The Huab is well known for its Desert elephant population which endangers farming activities but is also a potential tourist attraction.